MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ## Step 5: Assign a custom email provider to your app

 To use the custom emails, you must assign a custom email provider to your application.
 The custom email provider relies on the custom authentication extension configured with the **one time code send** event listener.
-The Microsoft Entra Admin Center is not currently supported in this **Preview** feature.
+The Microsoft Entra Admin Center isn't currently supported in this **Preview** feature.
 Please use Microsoft Graph to create an event listener to trigger a custom authentication extension for the *My Test application* using the token issuance start event.

 Follow these steps to connect the *My Test application* with your custom authentication extension: